marcosbarbero/beautiful-jekyll/_posts/2018-06-27-graceful-shutdown-spring-boot-en.md

 This guide walks through the process of graceful shutdown a [Spring Boot](https://spring.io/projects/spring-boot) application.

+{: .box-note}
+The implementation of this blog post is originally created by [Andy Wilkinson](https://twitter.com/ankinson) and it was based on this [comment](https://github.com/spring-projects/spring-boot/issues/4657#issuecomment-161354811)

 ### Introduction

 A lot of developers and architects discuss about the application design, traffic load, frameworks, patterns